What Is Compound Interest Explained Simply — A Beginner's Guide

 The Consumer Financial Protection Bureau describes how compound interest works on credit cards specifically, including the daily-compounding mechanism that makes credit card debt grow faster than people often expect.

 For broader context on how compounding fits into the foundations of personal finance, see our personal finance basics piece.
 For its central role in the math of FIRE and other long-horizon planning, the dedicated explainers cover the application.
+To see compounding in action with your own numbers, our compound interest calculator handles the math for any starting balance, rate, and time horizon you choose.
+For the related question of how long a specific savings target will take when both compounding and monthly contributions are at work, see our savings goal calculator.

 Frequently asked questions